CURING LIVE ROCK

 you get!
 It should be 20 bucks a pound at least.

-It is the most bioactive stuff you'll ever hold.
+It is the most bioactive stuff you'll ever hold

-It's ready to have a bioactive explosion in your
+and it's ready to have a bioactive explosion in your

 tank ... there is no better seed.
 Put this